mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 [R4975G1 Datasheet.pdf](https://github.com/user-attachments/files/17574446/R4975G1.Datasheet.pdf)

-This module is 97% efficient and can operate almost silently if run at 25% of max output whilst providing 1000W DC power.
+This module is 97% efficient and can providing up to 4KW of DC power, short circuit and surge protection and CAN BUS.
 Such specs have led many, including myself, to make these units usable for home battery charging by reverse-engineering their CAN BUS control.

 So here is my 20cents:

 The ESPHome firmware below is for an ESP32 dev board, which natively supports CAN BUS.
-The ESP32 is hooked up to the R4875G via TJA1050 CAN-BUS transceiver board.
+The ESP32 is hooked up to the R4875G via VP230 CAN-BUS transceiver board.
 Here’s a quick summary of what is needed to make it work.

 ## Features supported:
 ### Sensors